 As Chava finished with a rainbow of colors her dad signed to his nonverbal daughter on the autism spectrum.
-"Remember how sometimes your mom and I talk about after you were born, to celebrate your birth we went to buy a flowering cherry tree?
-There was only one left and it was small and split down the middle, but just felt like the perfect tree.
+"Remember how sometimes your mom and I talk about after you were born, to celebrate your birth we went to buy a pink flowering cherry tree?
+There was only one cotton candy sapling left and it was small and split down the middle, but just felt like the perfect tree.
 And since then at least one flower has bloomed all year long even during the coldest days of winter, because impossible things happen every day."
 He gave his daughter the tiny pink blossom.
-"If you put it between two sheets of paper and cover it with a heavy book it will press flat for your memory album where you can keep it always."
+"If you put the flower between two sheets of paper and cover it with a heavy book it will press flat for your memory album where you can keep it always."